fileformat/regex-talk/PITCHME.md

 ### Problems that they can solve

- * finding/normalizing manually entered data
+ * validating manually entered data
+ * extracting data from within a string
+ * splitting strings apart
- * multiple spellings
+ * normalizing multiple variations

 ---